-If you drive a diesel car, please be aware that you need to take care of your Diesel Particulate Filters (DPFs).
-Your particulate filter must regenerate itself every 300 miles or so, which is generally done by driving for ten to 20 minutes at 40mph or faster.
-This heats up the exhaust and burns off the soot in the filter.
+If you drive a diesel car, please be aware that you must take care of your Diesel Particulate Filters (DPFs).
+Your particulate filter must regenerate itself every 300 miles or so, which is generally done by driving for 10 to 20 minutes at 40mph or faster as this heats up the exhaust and burns off the soot in the filter.

 It will usually look like one of these symbols:

-If this light comes on then taking corrective action to clear the DPF is fairly simple, all you usually need to do is take the vehicle for a drive of 10-20 minutes at speed in excess of 40mph in a location that is safe to do so, such as a dual carriageway.
+If this light comes on, taking corrective action to clear the DPF is fairly simple as all you usually need to do is take the vehicle for a drive of 10-20 minutes at speeds in excess of 40mph in a location that it's safe to do so, such as a dual carriageway.
 This will usually be enough and the light will turn off as the DPF has regenerated itself.
-This is what they are designed to do.
-It’s as easy as that.

-If you ignore the warning light then your vehicle will either go into ‘limp’ mode or stop altogether.
-This will then mean that you will not be able to drive the vehicle and the DPF will need to be removed and cleaned or replaced and you may be liable for the cost of this work.
+If you ignore the warning light, your vehicle will either go into ‘limp’ mode or stop altogether.
+This means you won't be able to drive, and the DPF will need to be removed and cleaned or replaced and you may be liable for the cost of this work.

-If you are unsure about DPF’s please contact your LeasePlan Customer Service advisor who will be able to help you.
+If you're unsure about DPF’s, please contact your LeasePlan Customer Service advisor who can help you.